What's on this page:

 Algorithms can be mean, after all 😩

-Include some best practices and include as many resources as possible so that your employees can implement a plan and start adding structure to their posting.
+Include some best practices and include as many resources as possible so that your employees can implement a plan and start adding structure to their posts.

 Include a few pointers on how to keep imagery and messaging on-brand.